Man arrested for allegedly driving through pro-police rally in Colorado park

 GUNFIRE REPORTED NEAR PORTLAND PROTEST SITE BEFORE ANOTHER CHAOTIC NIGHT

 This same weekend, a Jeep drove through an anti-racism protest in Aurora, Colo., in which protesters, according to the Aurora Police Department, were on the interstate.
-One person was hit by that car and one protester was shot by another protester who fired a weapon as the car drove by.
+At least one protester was shot by another protester who fired a weapon as the car drove by, and a police press release said they were unaware of any injuries from the Jeep.

 The Eaton Police Department, in response to the incident at the pro-police protest, made an arrest and the man was charged with seven counts of attempted first-degree assault, seven counts of felony menacing, and one count of reckless driving.